A person might think from looking at news reports that our oil problems are gone, but oil prices are still high.

 It would be very helpful if new unconventional oil developments would fix the problem of high-cost oil, but it is difficult to see how they will.
 They are high-cost to develop and slow to ramp up.
 Governments are in such poor financial condition that they need taxes from wherever they can get them–revenue of oil and gas operators is a likely target.
 To the extent that unconventional oil and gas production does ramp up, my expectation is that it will be too little, too late, and too high-priced.

-Wages include private and government wages, proprietors’ income, and taxes paid by employers on behalf of employees.
+Note: Wages include private and government wages, proprietors’ income, and taxes paid by employers on behalf of employees.
 They do not include transfer payments, such as Social Security.

 This post originally appeared on Our Finite World.